-Of the myriad factors that come into play when landscaping property, three stand above all others: aesthetic, environmental, and practical.
+Three of the myriad factors that come into play when landscaping property stand above all others: aesthetic, environmental, and practical.
 A winsome and compelling appearance is most desirable for any home or commercial building.
 Likewise, plants that will adequately regulate irrigation and drainage while thriving with little chemical assistance help save water and reduce the carbon imprint.
 Moreover, proper landscaping can serve to foster privacy and limit foot traffic.
-With these variables in mind, property owners do well to consider the strategic placement of shrubs and bushes on their grounds.
+With these variables in mind, property owners should consider the strategic placement of shrubs and bushes on their grounds.
 Such flora pays for itself in the long run.

 Shrubs, whether they are flowering shrubs or evergreen shrubs.
 Benefit a landscape in various respects.
 The root systems of shrubs run deeper and spread farther than turf grass, requiring less frequent watering.
 Though more water is needed per application, the net effect still saves on the total amount of water used.
 Furthermore, certain shrubs are attractive to the eye throughout the entire year, the oakleaf hydrangea serving as just one example.
 This species blooms in the summer, bursts into autumn hues, and then displays its stately bark in winter.
 In addition, shrubs are used to define boundaries, create paths and provide seclusion without the stark presence of a fence or wall.
 They also provide shade to keep pools and birdbaths from getting too hot.